A visitor walks towards a yellow structure on a frozen lake

 2023

-Thank you for visiting us this winter for Art Shanty Projects: Plan Beach in South Minneapolis!
-We were delighted to welcome grown adults and kids of all ages to play / learn / grow / laugh / smile / sing / groove / gather with us in the Art Shanty village.
+With shanties interspersed all throughout Bandshell Park on shore, we were delighted to welcome grown adults and kids of all ages to play / learn / grow / laugh / smile / sing / groove / gather with us in a new, fresh way to experience the Art Shanty village.
+Staff and volunteers donned beach attire over their snowsuits, visitors and artists played in the snow, and shanties were bursts of color and activity interspersed between the quiet built environment of the park.

 A group of adults and kids pose wearing their colorful art cars made of cardboard in front of a pyramid shaped shanty